ItayAbuhazera/Server_client/README.md

 An  example of how this file would look can be found in [client/data/events1.json](client/data/events1.json).

 ### STOMP Frame Format
-This section describes the format of STOMP messages/data packets, as well as the semantics of the data packet exchanges.
+This section describes the format of STOMP (Simple Text Oriented Messaging Protocol) messages/data packets, as well as the semantics of the data packet exchanges.
 A STOMP frame has the following general format:
 ```
 < StompCommand >